And that thou less may wonder at my word,

 Truffles are another typical Tuscan product, whose local variety, the white truffle, is historically associated with our region.
 November is the month dedicated to truffles and all dishes prepared with this typical mushroom (and not a tuber, as experts specify!)

-Girone (a town near Fiesole) usually organize truffle festivals (from September 2 to 26 2017) with traditional recipes from the starters all the way to desserts, which not only gives you the chance to fill your belly as well as explore the marvelous town of Fiesole and the green Mugello valley!
+Girone (a town near Fiesole) usually organize truffle festivals at on September with traditional recipes from the starters all the way to desserts, which not only gives you the chance to fill your belly as well as explore the marvelous town of Fiesole and the green Mugello valley!

 To be completely honest, there are two towns in Tuscany intrinsically linked with white truffles: San Miniato and San Giovanni d’Asso.
-In San Miniato (in the province of Pisa), the White Truffle Market Exhibition is in its 47th edition this year and is held the 2nd, 3rd, 4th weekend of November, and promotes not only its local white truffle variety, but also all those traditional products the area has gained international claim for.
+In San Miniato (in the province of Pisa), the White Truffle Market Exhibition is usually held the 2nd, 3rd, 4th weekend of November, and promotes not only its local white truffle variety, but also all those traditional products the area has gained international claim for.

 It almost goes without saying, that San Miniato and its surroundings are rich in artistic and natural monuments that deserve to be visited while visiting the area.
 It is so easy to spend time here admiring the town and its beautiful panorama.